 To commence our journey on understanding where inflammation comes from and why it occurs, we first must understand what it is.
-As humans we have two types of inherent protective mechanisms that are ready to protect us from the moments we are born.
+As humans, we have two types of inherent protective mechanisms that are ready to protect us from the moment we are born.

 We have two types of protection: our innate defences and our adaptive defences.
 Our innate defences include our surface barriers such as our skin and mucous membranes.
 Our internal defences include an army of phagocytes (neutrophils, macrophages, and monocytes) and natural killer cells (a pretty cool name for a cell if you ask me).

 We also have inflammation, antimicrobial proteins, and our ability to generate a fever as part of our internal defence mechanisms.